Lunarville 7: Plot

+Regular voice cast

 Production

 The episode was filmed on Century 21 Studios' Stage 4.
 In his speech at the beginning of the episode, the Lunar Controller states that the Moon is home to approximately 4,000 people.
 In Barwick's original script, the character was then to have discussed the Moon's self-reliance in greater detail, declaring, for example: "We were all born on Earth, but I see a future where men will be born, spend their lives and die on the Moon."
 However, these lines were cut from the finished episode.
 The electronic voice of SID was provided by supporting voice actor Martin King, who spoke his lines into a vocoder supplied by Standard Telecommunication Laboratories of Harlow.
 The episode's closing titles credit STL for "electronic collaboration".

 The miniature model of Lunarville 7 was built partly out of colanders and mixing bowls.
 Some elements of the puppet set design were recycled from Century 21's previous series, Thunderbirds: the Moonmobile cockpit incorporated sections of the interior of Thunderbird 4 and the Lunar Controller's desk was a modified form of the Glenn Field controller's desk from the film Thunderbirds Are Go (1966).
 The Moon shuttle cockpit was a red-dress of the Martian Exploration Vehicle interior first seen in Thunderbirds Are Go and again in "The Mysterons".
 The Lunarville Moonmobiles influenced the look of the SHADO Moonmobiles in Century 21's live-action series UFO.

 The incidental music was performed by a four-member ensemble.
 It is largely electronic and was produced with an electric guitar and accordion, a vibraphone and an Ondes Martenot, the last of which was played by series composer Barry Gray himself.
 It was recorded on 23 July 1967 in the same studio session as the music for "The Launching".
 "Lunarville 7" was the first episode of Captain Scarlet to be produced featuring the lyrical version of the series' ending theme music (performed by The Spectrum), which was recorded on 26 July 1967.